Hikes

 For mountain hikes:

-• Carry additional sunscreen.
-UV rays at high altitude can be very strong, even in cloudy weather.
+• Carry additional sun protection.
+UV rays at high altitudes can be very strong, even in cloudy weather.

 • Plan your hike carefully: take into account the required fitness level of all participants, weather forecasts, and seasonal dependencies.